Are you tired of the hype in the fantasy football industry?

 But when we’re drafting, we don’t know what players we’ll be up against each week…

-- Some weeks we’ll be facing better players, some weeks worse… but over the 16-game season we’re, on average, playing against a team full of the average starters at each position.
+So we have to assume that we’re playing against a team full of the average starters at each position.
+Some weeks we’ll be facing better players, some weeks worse… but over the 16-game season we’re, on average, playing against a team full of the average starters at each position.

-- This means player value can be measured as how much better than average that player is…
+So, this means player value can be measured as how much better than average that player is…

 Example: